multiply-org/sar-pre-processing/README.md

 ## Contribution and Development

-Once, the package is set up, you are very welcome to contribute to MULTIPLY SAR-Pre-Processing.
+You are very welcome to contribute to MULTIPLY SAR-Pre-Processing.
+To do so, please first make a fork into your own repository and then create a Pull Request.

 ### Reporting issues and feedback